opticfluorine/sovereign/docs/manual/creators/scripting/api/scripting.md

 (script-scripting)=
-# scripting Module
+# Scripting Module

 :::{contents}
 :local:
 :depth: 2
 :::

-The `scripting` module provides APIs for interacting with the server-side scripting engine.
+The `Scripting` module provides APIs for interacting with the server-side scripting engine.
 Primarily this takes the form of registering callbacks with which the scripting engine will invoke a script under certain conditions (e.g. a specific event is received, a timer has elapsed, etc.).

 ## Callback Registration Functions